-Wear gloves and eye protection and be careful when working near battery.
-Follow instructions printed on battery.
+- Wear gloves and eye protection and be careful when working near battery. - Follow instructions printed on battery.

-IMPORTANT
+IMPORTANT: To prevent ELECTRICAL DAMAGE WHEN:

-To prevent ELECTRICAL DAMAGE WHEN:
+- a) Installing new battery.

-- a) Installing new battery. - b) Using a booster.
+- b) Using a booster.

-Use correct polarity - NEGATIVE GROUND.
+- Use correct polarity NEGATIVE GROUND.

 These welders are shipped with the negative battery cable disconnected.
 Make sure that the Engine Switch is in the "OFF" position.
 Attach the disconnected cable securely to the negative battery terminal before attempting to operate the machine.
 If the battery is discharged and does not have enough power to start the engine, see the battery charging instructions in the Battery section.
-See Figure 2: BATTERY CONNECTION on page A-8.
+See Figure A.2

-Note: These machines are furnished with a wet charged battery; if unused for several months, the battery may require a booster charge.
+NOTE: These machines are furnished with a wet charged battery; if unused for several months, the battery may require a booster charge.
 Be careful to charge the battery with the correct polarity.